fedetm/fedetm/README.md

-- 👋 Hi, My name is Federico Torres, I am graduated of the B.ENG Systems Engineering.
-I focussed my studies on iOS mobile applications.
+- 👋 Hi, My name is Federico Torres, I am a Software Engineering.
+I focussed my career on iOS mobile applications.
 - 👀 I’m interested in Swift/iOS Development, innovation and entrepreneurship.
 - 🌱 I’m always improving my skills in Swift/iOS Development.
 - 💞️ I’m looking to collaborate on developing new apps and test them in the market.